acheampongmaa/DAP-Trainee-Story_Acheampongmaa/README.md

 ## AZUBI Interview
 1. What advice will you give someone considering joining tech?

-    `Reply here please.`
+   There is no time for procrastinating.
+So far as you have conceived the thought and have the passion and desire, just go for it.

-1. What did you think about the quality of teaching and level of assistance?
+2. What did you think about the quality of teaching and level of assistance?

-    `Reply here please.`
+   They were very good.

-1. What did you like most about the program?
+3. What did you like most about the program?

-    `Reply here please.`
+  The lectures, teamwork,  career sessions, and engagement with industry experts.

-1. Are the lectures engaging and interesting?
+4. Are the lectures engaging and interesting?

   Yes, and they are very experienced.

-1. What happens if you miss a lecture?
+5. What happens if you miss a lecture?

   Lectures are recorded every time so I'm able to go back and replay.

-1. What do you think of the flexibility of the program?
+6. What do you think of the flexibility of the program?

    Personally, I think it's very good.

-1. Do the projects worked on help you test your ability/skills?
+7. Do the projects worked on help you test your ability/skills?

    Yes, they do.

-1. What will you change about the program if you had a chance?
+8. What will you change about the program if you had a chance?

     `Reply here please.`

-1. What do you think about the fees structure?
+9. What do you think about the fees structure?

    It's great.

-1. Would you say Azubi Has Changed your life ?
+10. Would you say Azubi Has Changed your life ?

    Yes, it has.

-1. Do you think you have gained enough skills through our programme to land your dream job ?
+11. Do you think you have gained enough skills through our programme to land your dream job ?

     Yes, I have.